Overview of the Spark Connector¶

 Write the contents of a Spark DataFrame to a table in Snowflake.

-The connector uses Scala 2.1.x to perform these operations and uses the Snowflake JDBC driver to communicate with Snowflake.
+The connector uses Scala 2.12.x or 2.13.x to perform these operations and uses the Snowflake JDBC driver to communicate with Snowflake.

 The Snowflake Connector for Spark is not strictly required to connect Snowflake and Apache Spark; other 3rd-party JDBC drivers can be used.
 However, we recommend using the Snowflake Connector for Spark because the connector, in conjunction with the Snowflake JDBC driver, has been optimized for transferring large amounts of data between the two systems.
 It also provides enhanced performance by supporting query pushdown from Spark into Snowflake.